|Apr 12, 2021 to Apr 15, 2021||Portland||Details|

 - Have five (5) years of general industry safety experience.
 Please note that “working safely” in the industry does not meet the safety experience requirement.

 A bachelor’s degree (or higher) in occupational safety and health, a Certified Safety Professional (CSP) or a Certified Industrial Hygienist (CIH) designation may be substituted for two (2) years of work related experience.

 Authorized OSHA Outreach Training Program trainers are required to attend an OSHA #503 Update for General Industry Outreach Trainers course at least once every four (4) years to maintain their trainer status.
 The OSHA #501 Trainer Course in Occupation Safety and Health Standards for General Industry may also be used to maintain a trainer’s authorized status.

 In order to register for this course, you must apply using your legal name.
 (To update the name associated with your account, go to your account.)

 You must also satisfy the course prerequisites.
 See the “Prerequisites” section above for more information.

-- Prerequisite verification forms submitted through the website must be submitted under the account of the person wishing to take the course.
+- Prerequisite verification forms must be submitted under the account of the person wishing to take the course.
 They cannot be submitted on behalf of another person.